2018 LINE UP

 Reunion Vocal Band (RVB) is a composite of 1960s and '70s Mennonite musicians, singers, and songwriters hailing from seven different states and one Canadian province.
 With an emphasis on tight vocal harmony, their repertoire features a variety of styles including folk, folk-rock, gospel, country, rock, and a bit of jazz.
 RVB has recorded two albums available on CD and tape.
 Initiated by James R. Krabill, the group formed in 1989, and has been meeting annually to jam ever since.
 RVB also plays in concert at least once a year.

-The group had its nexus at Eastern Mennonite College (now Eastern Mennonite University) as a five-piece group called "Rebirth," making two national tours and four recordings under that name.
+The group’s roots are varied, but a number of its members were part of “Rebirth” at Eastern Mennonite College (now EMU), making two national tours and four recordings under that name.

 Sadie Gustafson Zook and Ethan Setiawan